Restoring artefacts to tell tales of yore

 Objects gain meaning as they are used.
 Unthinkingly making a used basket pristine could negate decades of change that would obfuscate instead of help historians understand how they were used in the real world.

-The HCC stores, preserves and distributes the over 200,000 artefacts and paintings in Singapore's national collection.
+The HCC stores, preserves and distributes the more than 200,000 artefacts and paintings in Singapore's national collection.
 Every piece is processed here, but only a fraction is displayed to the public in museums like the National Gallery and the Asian Civilisations Museum at any time.

 While it plays a supporting role to the galleries, the HCC has in fact been at the centre of Singapore's cultural landscape for 20 years.